 kubectl set env deployment/learningcenter-operator -n learningcenter INGRESS_CLASS=contour

 This applies only to the ingress created for the training portal and workshop sessions.
-It does not apply to the any ingress created from a workshop as part of the workshop instructions.
+It does not apply to any ingress created from a workshop as part of the workshop instructions.

 This can be necessary when a specific ingress provider is not reliable in maintaining websocket connections.
 For example, in the case of the nginx ingress controller when there are frequent creation or deletions of ingresses occurring in the cluster.
 See the earlier section, Installing and setting up Learning Center operator.

 One of the options available for workshops is to automatically deploy a container image registry each workshop session.
-When the Learning Center operator is configured to use a secure ingress with valid wildcard certificate, the image registry works out of the box.
+When the Learning Center operator is configured to use a secure ingress with a valid wildcard certificate, the image registry works out of the box.

 If the Learning Center operator is not set up to use secure ingress, the image registry is accessed over HTTP and is regarded as not secure.